emarcey/cicerone/glossary/malts.md

 # Vienna
 * Notes:
 	* foundation of Austrian and German ambers and dark lagers
+	* developed contemporaneously with Munich Malt by Dreher Brewery, using indirect kilning
 * Kilning: higher temperature and longer time than Pilsner
+	* usually 50-70°C (120-160°F), then a quick cure at 110°C (230°F) to initiate Maillard reaction
 * Flavors: lightly toasted, slightly nutty, honey, cereal sweetness
 * Color: rich orange, light amber
 * Uses:
 	* Austrian/German: amber and dark lagers
 	* Belgian: sparingly.
 Small portions in dubbels, some Bière de Garde.
 Base malt for Flanders Red

+# Wheat (Malted)
+* Notes:
+	* Second most common after barley
+	* Modern wheat has high glucan and protein content, mashes rarely have more than 70% wheat malt
+		* possible to make 100% wheat malt, but it's tricky
+	* Weissbier was once an exclusive right of the Bavarian Royal Family; changed in 1872
+		* prior to that, wheat was too lofty an ingredient to waste on beer
+* Other Names:
+* Kilning:
+* Flavors: bread, flour
+	* often a touch of acidity
+* Color: pale; honey - orange
+	* occasionally roasted/crystal
+* Body: lighter than barley, delicate texture
+* Uses:
+	* German: Weizen style beers
+* Grain:
+	* Shape
+	* Structure
+	* Color
+	* Flavor